mgtools/MicroKPNN/README.md

  cd MicroKPNN/
  ```
  ### Demo to use the MicroKPNN tool
- In this repo we have exampleDataset and also it's output in single_output and output directories.
+ In this repo we have exampleDataset and also it's outputs in single_output and output directories.

  Input for this tool:
  1. a .biom file (eg. output of kracken bracken) which contains metadate for species (taxonomy level information) and relative abundance.
 You can see ExampleDataset/bracken.biom (unzip bracken.biom.tar.gz)to see how your input should be look like. for more info about biom dataset you can take a look at https://biom-format.org/